 Authors commonly make the mistake of not writing in full sentences (they fail to provide a main clause in their "sentence") or write very long sentences that would be better chopped into smaller ones.
 Short, clear sentences are usually more effective than those which are long and complex.
 If you are in any doubt, split up any longer sentences into two or three shorter ones.
 This advice is especially important if you find writing difficult or English is not your first language: short sentences will help you avoid grammatical mistakes and make it easy for the reader to follow your line of ideas.

 The papers published in Vol.5, No.3 have all received dois from Crossref.

 IJAPM Vol.4, No.6 has been indexed by EI (Inspec).
 [Click]

 Jul 03, 2015 News!

 Vol.5, No.3 has been published with online version.
-9 peer reviewed articles from 3 specific areas are published in this issue. [click]
+9 peer reviewed articles from 2 specific areas, namely applied mathematics and engineering & applied physics and chemistry are published in this issue.
+[Click]

 Apr 21, 2015 News!

 Vol.5, No.2 has been published with online version 8 peer reviewed articles about computational and applied mathematics and physics and engineering applications are published in this issue.
 [Click]

 IJAPM Vol.4, No.4 has been indexed by EI (Inspec).
 [Click]